rhelmstedter/Smart-Mirror/README.md

 # Smart-Mirror

 Raspberry powered mirror which can display the news, weather, and time.
+This is an updated fork of the HackerShackOfficial Smart Mirror project.

 ## Installation and Updating